aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### CHANGELOG

-- feat(cli): implement `cdk update` and `cdk update --watch` for asset updates
+- feat(cli): implement `cdk deploy --accelerated` and `cdk deploy --accelerated --watch`

 ### README

-The `cdk update` command accelerates the edit-compile-test loop for your CDK application during development by inspecting the assets and stack resources in your application, identifying those that can be updated in-place without a full CloudFormation stack udpate, and doing so using AWS service APIs directly.
+The `cdk deploy --accelerated` ("CDK accelerate") command accelerates the edit-compile-test loop for your CDK application during development by inspecting the assets and stack resources in your application, identifying those that can be updated in-place without a full CloudFormation stack udpate, and doing so using AWS service APIs directly.
 It can either do this as an interactive command or by running continuously and monitoring the input files.

 For supported construct types (see list, below) the update command will identify assets whose content has changed since the last time the CDK application was